-Slow Money Central Virginia formed in 2018 with a mission to support the financial needs of small farms and other food entrepreneurs in the region surrounding the cities of Richmond and Charlottesville.
-We do so by pooling charitable contributions from citizens who want to make an impact on their local food system and providing revolving loans to farmers and food entrepreneurs who need capital and are dedicated to using resilient, eco-friendly practices that produce healthy, delicious, nutritious food for our local communities.
+Slow Money Central Virginia formed in 2018 with a mission to support the financial needs of small farms and other food entrepreneurs in the region, including urban agriculture in the cities of Richmond and Charlottesville.
+Our inaugural program is a fund that pools charitable contributions from citizens who want to make an impact on their local food system.
+The fund provides revolving loans to farmers and food entrepreneurs who need capital and are dedicated to using resilient, eco-friendly practices that produce healthy, delicious, nutritious food for our local communities.
 We launched our organization with a focus on Central Virginia but are now expanding our footprint throughout the state.

 Our long-term mission includes building a broad system of financial support and education for our local foodshed.
 This includes exploring land acquisition strategies and supporting our borrowers with ongoing financial, business, and marketing training and education.
 (For more about about the ethos behind Mission, scroll below.)